Ard313/IMDB_Reviews/README.md

 ## **Quick Overview**
 ### **Preprocessing**

--Checked for null values and class imbalance.
+- Checked for null values and class imbalance.
 *Utilized the Neattxt library for text preprocessing, including operations like lowercasing, removing punctuation, stopwords, and special characters.

 ### **Exploratory Data Analysis**

--Utilized Seaborn to create count plots to visualize the distribution of positive and negative sentiment labels.
+- Utilized Seaborn to create count plots to visualize the distribution of positive and negative sentiment labels.

 ### **Feature Engineering**